 The Earth’s outer crust (the lithosphere) is composed of a series of tectonic plates that move on a hot flowing mantle layer called the asthenosphere.
 Heat within the asthenosphere creates convection currents that cause tectonic plates to move several centimeters per year relative to each other.
 When two tectonic plates meet, we get a “plate boundary.”
 There are three major types of plate boundaries, each associated with the formation of a variety of geologic features.

 If two tectonic plates collide, they form a convergent plate boundary.
 Usually, one of the converging plates will move beneath the other, a process known as subduction.
-Deep trenches are features often formed where tectonic plates are being subducted and earthquakes are common.
+Deep trenches are features often formed where tectonic plates are being subducted and earthquakes are common at subduction zones as well.
 As the sinking plate moves deeper into the mantle, fluids are released from the rock causing the overlying mantle to partially melt.
 The new magma (molten rock) rises and may erupt violently to form volcanoes, often building arcs of islands along the convergent boundary.

 When two plates are moving away from each other, we call this a divergent plate boundary.
 Along these boundaries, magma rises from deep within the Earth and erupts to form new crust on the lithosphere.
 Most divergent plate boundaries are underwater and form submarine mountain ranges called oceanic spreading ridges.
 While the process of forming these mountain ranges is volcanic, volcanoes and earthquakes along oceanic spreading ridges are not as violent as they are at convergent plate boundaries.